-To document the endorsement of the Operational Plan for the Union Water Supply System by OCWA Top Management and the Towns of Kingsville, Essex, and Municipality of Lakeshore and Leamington and to set out when re-endorsement would be required.
+To document the endorsement of the Operational Plan for the Union Water Supply System by OCWA Top Management and Union Water Supply System Inc. (Owner) and to set out when re-endorsement would be required.

 Top Management - a person, persons or a group of people at the highest management level within an Operating Authority that makes decisions respecting the QMS and recommendations to the Owner respecting the Subject System or Subject Systems